protocolguild/documentation/docs/4-roles-expectations.md

 In order to be effective, we suggest that new projects consider allocating 1% of total project tokens to the Protocol Guild - see **Case Studies** for more explorations on this.

 Finally, it should be noted that just as protocol maintenance is an ongoing effort, so too is sponsor support.
-New Astrodrop contracts will need to be deployed and sponsored periodically to maintain  future incentives to contribute to the protocol.
+New vesting contracts will need to be deployed and sponsored periodically to maintain  future incentives to contribute to the protocol.

 ## 4.3 The Community